singlestore-labs/singlestore-cloudflare-external-functions/README.md

 Ideas:
 1. Create a function which transforms strings to uppercase
 2. Create a function which returns the number of words in a string
 3. Create a function which takes multiple arguments
-4. Create a function which returns the factorial of the input number
+4. Create a function which queries an external API

 ## Resources